-Dr. Anne Gürtler works at the Department of Dermatology at the Ludwig Maximilian University of Munich and is a member of the German and European Society for Nutritional Medicine.
-Since specializing in nutritional medicine, she has been researching the connection between nutrition and inflammatory Hauterkrankungen.Wir asked her some interesting questions about the skin microbiome, as well as questions about the connection between the gut and the skin.
+Dr. Anne Gürtler works on the Dermatology Clinic of the Ludwig-Maximilians-University Munich and is a member of the German and European Societies for Nutritional Medicine.
+Since specializing in nutritional medicine, she has been researching the connection between diet and inflammatory diseases.
+Hauterkrankungen.Wir They asked her some interesting questions about the skin microbiome, as well as questions about the connection between the gut and skin.

-Our skin is the largest organ in the human body and is home to more than 10 billion bacterial cells, between 10² and 10⁶ per square centimeter of skin, depending on the region.
-After the gut, human skin contains the second-highest number and diversity of microorganisms.
-As the body's first line of defense, human skin forms a physical and chemical barrier against the penetration of foreign substances or microorganisms and has an immune system that helps fight off infections.
+Our skin is the largest organ in the human body and is home to more than 10 billion bacterial cells, ranging from 10² to 10⁶ per square centimeter, depending on the region.
+After the gut, human skin contains the second highest number and diversity of microorganisms.
+As the body's first line of defense, human skin forms a physical and chemical barrier against the penetration of foreign substances or microorganisms and possesses an immune system that helps ward off infections.
 This occurs, among other things, through the symbiosis of bacteria.
-The connection between our gut and skin microbiome is so close that the skin can be called the "mirror of the gut"—it essentially shows how "healthy" we are on the inside.
+The connection between our gut and skin microbiomes is so close that the skin can be described as a "mirror of the gut"—essentially reflecting how "healthy" we are internally.

-We also asked Dr. Anne Gürtler which skin diseases can be caused by a disturbed skin microbiome, what should be considered in skin care, and which foods are particularly beneficial for the skin.
+We also asked Dr. Anne Gürtler which skin diseases can be associated with a disturbed skin microbiome, what should be considered in skin care, and which foods are particularly beneficial for the skin.

-Can you name 3 common symptoms/signs that the skin microbiome is no longer in balance?
+Can you name 3 signs of the most common symptoms/indications that the skin microbiome is out of balance?

-There's no definitive symptom here.
-Rather, a disrupted skin microbiome can influence many skin diseases, each with varying symptoms.
+There is no single, definitive sign.
+Rather, a disrupted skin microbiome can influence many skin diseases, manifesting itself in different ways.

-"Our skin is populated by countless microorganisms that mostly live in peaceful coexistence.
-The entirety of bacteria, viruses, fungi, and mites is called the microbiome."
+"Our skin is populated by countless microorganisms, which mostly live in peaceful coexistence.
+The entirety of bacteria, viruses, fungi and mites is referred to as the microbiome."

-In some skin diseases, this balance can be disturbed, causing inflammation and eczema flare-ups.
-For example, in acne, so-called Cutibaterium acnes, for rosacea more Demodex mites and for neurodermatitis Staphylococcus aureus compared to people with healthy skin.
+In some skin conditions, this balance can be disrupted, leading to inflammation and flare-ups of eczema.
+For example, in acne, so-called [missing information - likely a specific condition or phenomenon] are frequently observed.
+Cutibacterium acnes, more about rosacea Demodex mites and in cases of atopic dermatitis Staphylococcus aureus compared to people with healthy skin.

 What can be done about it?

-Targeted therapy can be initiated, for example, through external treatment with prescription creams.
+Targeted therapy can be initiated, for example, through topical treatment with prescription creams.
 A dermatologist should be consulted for this.
-Your daily lifestyle can also be crucial.
-When it comes to skin care, "more is better" doesn't always apply.
-I see every day that people often resort to overly complex cleansing and care routines for skin imperfections.
-Relying on three products can help the skin regenerate and regain balance:
+In addition, daily lifestyle can be crucial.
+When it comes to skincare, "more isn't always better."
+I see daily that people with blemishes often follow an overly elaborate cleansing and care routine.
+Focusing on three key products can help the skin regenerate and regain its balance:

-1. Gentle cleansing in the morning and evening (no harsh scrubs to avoid micro-injuries to the skin),
+1. Gentle cleansing morning and evening (no harsh scrubs to prevent micro-injuries to the skin),

-2. Skin care (fragrance-free care after washing your face),
+2. Skin care (fragrance-free care after washing the face),

-3. Sunscreen (in the morning).
-Skin care should be tailored to your individual skin type.
-Consultation with a dermatologist and/or cosmetic surgeon is recommended.
+3. Sun protection (in the morning).
+Skin care should be individually tailored to your skin type.
+Consultation with a dermatologist and/or medical cosmetician is recommended in this regard as well.

-What fascinates me most personally is the connection between skin and nutrition.
-According to recent findings, the skin and gut seem to be more closely connected than previously thought.For example, some people with skin diseases have not only a disrupted skin microbiome but also an altered composition of the gut microbiome, with some species present in increased numbers and others in decreased numbers compared to people with healthy skin.
-Our daily diet is considered a key influence on the gut microbiome.
-Clinical studies are currently investigating whether dietary influences on the gut microbiome can produce positive effects on the skin.
+What I personally find particularly fascinating is the connection between skin and nutrition.
+According to the latest findings, the skin and intestines appear to be more closely linked than was assumed a few years ago.In some individuals with skin diseases, in addition to a disrupted skin microbiome, the composition of the gut microbiome is also altered, with some species being more prevalent and others less so compared to healthy individuals.
+Our daily diet is considered an important factor influencing the gut microbiome.
+Clinical studies are currently investigating whether dietary modification of the gut microbiome can have positive effects on the skin.

-Clinical studies are currently investigating whether dietary influences on the intestinal microbiome can produce positive effects on the skin.
-What can already be said is that a varied diet characterized by seasonal, unprocessed, plant-based staple foods appears to be beneficial for (skin) health.
-Probiotics and prebiotics are particularly interesting.
+Clinical studies are currently investigating whether dietary manipulation of the gut microbiome can produce positive effects on the skin.
+What can already be said is that a varied diet characterized by seasonal, unprocessed, plant-based staple foods appears to be beneficial for skin health.
+Probiotics and prebiotics are of particular interest.

-Prebiotics: Food components that the body cannot break down, but whose consumption promotes the growth and activity of intestinal organisms.
-These include, for example, starch in potatoes and whole grains and pectin in fruits and vegetables.
+Prebiotics: Dietary components that the body cannot break down, but whose consumption promotes the growth and activity of intestinal organisms.
+These include, for example, starch in potatoes and whole grains, and pectin in fruits and vegetables.

 Tell us your go-to Skin Food Recipe!

-Especially during the week, I try to use up whatever I have in the fridge or pantry.
-I like to combine different food groups in a hearty bowl.
-Miso tahini dressing rounds it all out.
+Especially during the week, I try to use up what I find in the fridge/pantry.
+I like to combine different food groups in a savory bowl.
+The miso tahini dressing completes everything.

 Ingredients: